Honours in Computer Science consists of an additional year of study on top of your existing undergraduate degree in Science or Advanced Computing.

 Note: The dates given below are indicative and are subject to change.

-Before the start of the semester, all intending honours students should review the available project topics, agree a proposal with the intended supervisor and submit to the convener a completed Independent Studies Contract (ISC).
-The ISC contains a short description of the proposed project and details the arrangements for supervision and assessment.
-The absolute deadline for late applications is the second Friday of the ordinary teaching semester, but it is strongly recommended that you complete the ISC formalities earlier - before the semester starts if possible.
+Before the start of the semester, all intending honours students should review the available project topics, agree a proposal with the intended supervisor and complete the project registration form.
+The absolute deadline for late applications is the second Friday of the ordinary teaching semester, but it is strongly recommended that you complete the project registration earlier - before the semester starts if possible.
 If your proposed research involves the collection of data from human participants you will have to apply for ANU Human Ethics approval prior to beginning data collection.
 Please discuss this with your supervisor and initiate the approval process as early as possible as it may take longer than 8 weeks to get the approval.

 Students will present a five minute talk introducing themselves, their projected area and their topic.
 The audience will mostly consist of their fellow students and supervisors.
-This normally takes place in week 3 or 4 of the semester (after the mid-term talks from students who started in the previous semester are completed).
+This normally takes place in week 5, 6 or 7 of the semester (after the mid-term talks from students who started in the previous semester are completed).

 The introductory seminar will not count towards your assessment.